squidfunk/mkdocs-material/docs/getting-started.md

   disqus: 'your-disqus-shortname'
 ```

+A new entry at the bottom of the table of contents is generated that is linking
+to the comments section.
 The necessary JavaScript is automatically included.

   [17]: https://disqus.com